-- Connect the breakaway switch lanyard to a permanent part of the tow vehicle. - DO NOT connect the lanyard to the safety chains, hitch, or ball. - Make sure the auxiliary battery, equipped on your trailer, is correctly installed, fully charged and in good working condition.
+- Connect the breakaway switch lanyard to a permanent part of the tow vehicle. - DO NOT connect the lanyard to the safety chains, hitch, or ball. - Make sure that the trailer battery or batteries are correctly equipped on your trailer, is correctly installed, fully charged, and in good working condition.
 Your system will not work without the battery hooked up for power. - Test the system before towing on the road. - DO NOT tow your trailer on the road if the system is not working properly.
 Have the system repaired before towing.